englercj/resource-loader/README.md

     // `load` method loads the queue of resources, and calls the passed in callback called once all
     // resources have loaded.
-    .load(function (resources) {
+    .load(function (loader, resources) {
-        // resources is an array of resource objects that have a couple properties:
+        // resources is an object where the key is the name of the resource loaded and the value is the resource object.
+        // They have a couple default properties:
         // - `url`: The URL that the resource was loaded from
         // - `error`: The error that happened when trying to load (if any)
         // - `data`: The raw data that was loaded